-I discovered the box breathing method on http://quietkit.com/box-breathing/ and I decided to make this device because I didn't want to stare at a screen with possible distractions around.
+I discovered the box breathing method on http://quietkit.com/box-breathing/.
+It has its roots in Yoga and can even be found in the Navy Seals.
+It is said to be effective in enhancing focus and promoting well-being and I have found this to be true personally.
+On occasion it has also helped me and others to defuse high anxiety situations.
+I then decided to make this device because I didn't want to stare at a screen to reduce possible distractions and eye strain.
 I wanted to be able to pull something out of my pocket and begin the cycle immediately.

 It is fun to fiddle with and nice to look at.
 A case of white plastic helps to soften the glow of the blue LED and keeps the electronics safe.

-Once this project is complete I will release the files and show you how to put the project together yourself with just a soldering iron.
+Once this project is complete I will release the files and show you how to put the project together yourself.
 However do note that these are SMD parts so you might have to salvage a few parts yourself like resistors and LEDs.
 You can also buy them from Digikey for a few cents each.

 Comments?
 Questions?
 Ideas on how to improve?
 I'm always happy to talk in further detail about the design considerations.
 Just leave a comment below.